-$$D_L = Value of Debt (1+Yield)^5$$
+$$D_L = Value of Debt(1 + Yield)^5$$ .

 For ST debt we apply the same methodology, although we do not have coupons in this case.
-Since we are interested in very short term probability of default, we considered a maturity of only three months in the calibration, and used the shortest maturity CDS (1 year) to compute the implied yield.
+Since we are interested in very short-term probability of default, we considered a maturity of only three months in the calibration, and used the shortest maturity CDS (one year) to compute the implied yield.

-It is worth pointing out that the CDS implied yields under-estimates the true yield of bonds (see e.g. Longstaff et. all (2004)) and thus we over-estimate the value of debt in this case.
-We also computed the value of debt and implied transfers by treating the principal value as a zero coupon bond itself, thereby grossly under-estimating the value of debt.
+It is worth pointing out that the CDS implied yields underestimate the true yield of bonds (see, e.g., Longstaff, Mithal, and Neis, 2005) and thus, we overestimate the value of debt in this case.
+We also computed the value of debt and implied transfers by treating the principal value as a zero coupon bond itself, thereby grossly underestimating the value of debt.
 The transfers from equity holders to debt holders were very similar.

-For the calibration after the announcement, on 10/14/2008, we control for other confounding news between 10/10/2008 and 10/14/2008 by exploiting the estimation results in Sections 2.1 and 2.2, which provide the increase in the values of equity and debt that control for the market variation and the variation in GE capital, respectively.
-In particular, we impose that the values of equity and debt on 10/14/2008 are equal to the respective values at 10/10/2008 plus the adjusted values.
-Because these adjustments do not regard the value of short-term debt, we perform a similar adjustment to the 1-year CDS rates of banks on 10/14/2008, in which we control for the percentage decline in the CDS rate of GE capital.
-The remaining part of the calibration on 10/14/2008 is the same as at the previous date.
+For the calibration after the announcement on October 14, 2008, we control for other confounding news between October 10 and 14, 2008 by exploiting the estimation results in Sections 3.1 and 3.2, which provide the increase in the values of equity and debt that control for the market variation and the variation in GE Capital, respectively.
+In particular, we impose that the values of equity and debt on October 14, 2008 are equal to the respective values on October 10, 2008 plus the adjusted values.
+Because these adjustments do not regard the value of short-term debt, we perform a similar adjustment to the one-year CDS rates of banks on October 14, 2008, in which we control for the percentage decline in the CDS rate of GE Capital.
+The remaining part of the calibration on October 14, 2008 is the same as at the previous date.